-The legendary and pioneering Black author and filmmaker, Oscar Micheaux, who was the son of slaves, made over 40 films without the help of Hollywood.
-Many credit him as the quintessential director, who started it all for a long lineage of history making Black directors in the film and television industry.
+He was the son of slaves and made over 40 films without the help of Hollywood.
+Many credits him as the quintessential director, who started it all for a long lineage of history-making Black directors in the film and television industry.

 Regina King has had “it” since she was Brenda on 227.
-We all know the dynamic work she did on Boyz N The Hood and Poetic Justice but Regina went on to flex her incomparable acting skills in many more dynamic roles that showed her true talent.
-While she has won an Academy Award, Golden Globe, and several Emmy’s for her acting chops, she is beginning to build an illustrious directing catalogue as well.
+We all know the dynamic work she did on Boyz N The Hood and Poetic Justice, but Regina continued to flex her incomparable acting skills in many more dynamic roles that showed her true talent.
+While she has won an Academy Award, Golden Globe, and several Emmys for her acting chops, she is also beginning to build an illustrious directing catalog.

 It’s something about the Chi that can’t be denied.
-Salli Richardson-Whitfield is a Chicago native that has made left a significant footprint on the television and film industry.
-While she has lended her acting skills to the small and big screen, we can find all of her directing accolades via television.
+Salli Richardson-Whitfield is a Chicago native who left a significant footprint on the television and film industry.
+While she has lent her acting skills to the small and big screen, we can find all her directing accolades via television.

-Since coming on the scene with the success of Fruitvale Station, he and actor Michael B. Jordan seem to have the keys to Hollywood as many view them as an unstoppable tag team.
-Coogler will be returning as the director of Black Panther II and he also will be directing Lebron James’ Space Jam II film.
+Since coming on the scene with the success of Fruitvale Station, he and actor Michael B. Jordan seem to have the keys to Hollywood, as many view them as an unstoppable tag team.
+Coogler will be returning as the director of Black Panther II, and also be directing Lebron James’ Space Jam II film.

-I can literally recall when Ava DuVernay used to call the office for Black Top 10smagazine, where I was working at the time, to request interviews for her clients when she was running the DuVernay agency, which was a PR agency.
-Fast forward many moons later, DuVernay is one the most sought out after directors in Hollywood with the outstanding work she does on Queen Sugar as well as the powerful fim, Selma.
+I recall when Ava DuVernay called the office for Radio Facts magazine, where I was working at the time, to request interviews for her clients when she was running the DuVernay agency, which was a PR agency.
+Fast forward many moons later, DuVernay is one the most sought directors in Hollywood with her outstanding work on Queen Sugar and the powerful film Selma.